Angela Dugalić: College career

-Dugalić had played her first season of college basketball in 2020–21 with the Oregon Ducks before transferring to the UCLA Bruins after that season.
-As of January 19, 2022, she has yet to play for the Bruins, having suffered a knee injury in October 2021 while the Bruins were on a trip to play in a preseason scrimmage against Texas.
+Dugalić played her first season of college basketball in 2020–21 with the Oregon Ducks, before transferring to conference foes UCLA after that season.
+However, she did not debut for the Bruins until February 11, 2022, against Washington State, having suffered a preseason knee injury in October 2021 while the team was on a trip to play in a scrimmage against Texas.
+Dugalić also missed the entire 2022–23 season for UCLA due to injury, after tearing her ACL while playing for the Serbian national team at the FIBA World Cup.

 National team career

 Dugalić decided to represent the national team of her parents' homeland of Serbia.

 In June 2021, Dugalić was a member of the Serbian national team that won the gold medal at the Eurobasket 2021 in Valencia, Spain.